240v | 208v | 480v Electric Heat Treatment Equipment

 What type of bed bug heat system is best for me?

-On the other hand, 460V systems reduce the size and number of power cords needed, but they require distribution equipment (often referred to as spider boxes) and are entirely dependent on a generator.
+In contrast, 480V systems reduce the number and size of power cords needed, but they require distribution equipment, commonly known as spider boxes, and are completely dependent on a specialized 3-phase generator.

 Latest News